trebor/algebranch/README.md

 # Algebrator

 A tool to manipulate mathamatical expressions, inspired by the paper [Interactive Algebra Manipulation](https://github.com/trebor/algebrator/blob/master/resources/shuffle.pdf) by [Geoffrey Irving](https://github.com/girving).
+This project uses [mathjs](https://github.com/josdejong/mathjs) to parse an expression into a tree structure which can be manipulated, and [MathJax](https://github.com/mathjax/MathJax) to beautifully display the expression in the browser.

-Checkout the [prototype](https://trebor.github.io/algebrator), which doesn't do very much at the moment.
+Checkout the [prototype](https://trebor.github.io/algebrator), which consumes a [mathjs](https://github.com/josdejong/mathjs) formatted expression and displays it as a tree.

 <p align="center">
   <img src="https://raw.githubusercontent.com/trebor/algebrator/master/resources/euler.png" alt="Euler's Identity"/>